 What kind of jobs will be created by this recommendation?
 Will those jobs be fair, high- paying jobs with good benefits?
 How will traditionally underserved Vermonters and unions be prioritized for these jobs?

-How will the recommendation strengthen community trust, cooperation, respect and mutual support?
+What capacity is needed for communities, local/regional governments, organizations and families to implement this recommendation?
+How will the recommendation build and/or strengthen capacity, community trust, cooperation, and mutual support?

 How does this recommendation make a specific commitment to a just transition?
 Is this commitment quantifiable and does it identify who is accountable?